Meaningful Gifts for a Smart & Unique Teenage Girl

 Whether she's your daughter, granddaughter, niece, or just a special girl you care about, below you will find some beta-tested suggestions for the perfect gift.
 How do I know?
 Because I have two teen-y, tweeny daughters.
 Over the years, many of the gifts I gave them have been total duds, but I have started to figure out what they really want, which I share with you here.

-My daughter has dogeared and drooled over Rookies I and II already, and I can't wait to see her face when she opens her present and sees Rookie III.
+My daughter has dogeared and drooled over the first three Rookies already, and I can't wait to see her face when she opens her present and sees Rookie IV.

 Tavi Gevinson, the editor who put these books together, is one cool kid.
 When she was 11 years old, she launched a blog called Style Rookie which became an online magazine called Rookie Magazine which quickly attracted interest—over a million page views in less than a week after launching— so much interest, in fact, that her best pieces were collected and published in paper as The Rookie Yearbook I, full of smart, engaged, and engaging articles and interviews and interviews by Tavi, staff writers, Rookie readers, and various figures from pop culture.